Philippine Independent Church: Post-excommunication and establishment of the Church by Isabelo de los Reyes and the Unión Obrera Democrática

 President Emilio Aguinaldo and Supreme Bishop Gregorio Aglipay (seated, second and third from left respectively), with some Cabinet officials of the First Philippine Republic, December 1904.

 Following the end of the Philippine–American War, Isabelo de los Reyes, together with the members of Unión Obrera Democrática Filipina, formally founded and publicly proclaimed the commencement of the Iglesia Filipina Independiente (abbreviated as IFI and translated to "Philippine Independent Church" in English) on August 3, 1902, at the Centro de Bellas Artes in Quiapo, Manila.
 The new church faced opposition from the colonial government, which sought to maintain the status quo.
 The church was later incorporated with the then-Insular Government of the Philippines as a religious corporation sole in 1904.
 The new church rejected the spiritual authority and infallibility of the Pope and abolished the celibacy requirement for priests, allowing them to marry.
 At that time, even before Aglipay joined the movement, all of its clergy were former Catholic priests, mostly from Ilocos, with some of whom became the church's first ever nominated and elected bishops by its earliest batch of clergy and laity who mostly belong to various political parties in Manila.
 Among the first elected bishops was former Latin Catholic priest and vicar forane Pedro Brillantes.
 The elected bishops then formed the church's first Supreme Council of Bishops.
-De los Reyes also formed an Executive Committee for the church from the staff of the Unión Obrera Democrática Filipina who drafted the church's early first two Fundamental Epistles, which were later approved by the Supreme Council of Bishops.
-The elected bishops were then consecrated by the other priests as justified in accordance with the Fundamental Epistles.
+De los Reyes also formed an Executive Committee for the church from the staff of the Unión Obrera Democrática Filipina who drafted the church's early first two Fundamental Epistles, which were thereafter approved by the Supreme Council of Bishops.
+The elected bishops were then consecrated by several other priests, as justified in accordance with the Fundamental Epistles.
 The first ever bishop to be consecrated in the IFI was Pedro Brillantes, whose consecration took place on October 20, 1902, and proclaimed Bacarra, Ilocos Norte as his episcopal seat.
 All of the former Latin Catholic clergy who joined the movement were later declared excommunicated by the Catholic Church.